kesabr/kirby-template/README.md

 <?= snippet('components/layout') ?>
 ```

+### VS Code settings
+This template expects you to use VS Code.
+If not, delete the `.vscode` directory.
+This directory also needs to be at the root of your workspace.
+So you might need to move it there.

 #### Make Changes
 The single elements that get rendered inside the layout are "kirby block elements"
 To change how these get rendered you can go to `site/snippets/blocks/`